emremutlu08/react-best-practices/README.md

 # React Best Practices

 Hello everyone,
-I figure out there is no comprehensive document about React best practices and creating React applications.
-Therefore, I want to build an excellent guide with a great community.
+I discovered that there is no comprehensive document about React best practices and creating React applications.
+Therefore, I want to create an excellent guide with a great community.

+Update dependencies
+sudo npm install -g npm-check-updates ncu -u --target patch